Fayette County getting a grip on COVID-19

 "Through October they really shot up and we were probably the 13th worst county in the country at one time.
 We were at a peak positivity rate of almost 30 percent," White said.

-He’s been the Fayette County Health Officer here since 1987 and has handled a number of community health challenges here and called in support from the state.
+White has been the Fayette County health officer since 1987 and has handled a number of community health challenges in the county and called in support from the state.

-It appears to have paid off in county of more than 23,000 people.
+It appears to have paid off in a county of more than 23,000 people.

-While Fayette County is still red, the percentage has since fallen in half to nearly 15%.
+While Fayette County is still red, the positivity rate in the county has since fallen in half to nearly 15 percent.

 "This is a small town and you see some people from the state walking around with suits and ties and clipboards and I think the word got out a people are looking and they want us to take it seriously and they did,” White said.